 The thing is that we prioritize our local reader or customer because it is hard to be specific otherwise.
-You can’t prioritize “the world” or “the US” – but Search Analytics changes that.
+You can’t prioritize “the world” or “the US” – but Search Performance changes that.

 You can do a couple of things in Search Analytics.